zeevo/zeevo.io.old/src/pages/articles/2018-10-12--https-aws/index.md

 tags:
   - 'AWS'
   - 'Web Development'
-description: 'Setting up an HTTPS site using Nodejs, AWS EC2, Nginx, Let’s Encrypt, and Namecheap'
+description: "Learn how to setup your own Node.js app on EC2 with well configured HTTPS using Let's Encrypt"
 ---

 ## Create an AWS EC2 instance